Eating together as a family

 Now I should also say that a family meal doesn’t have to be sitting around a table, it could be grouped together at the breakfast bar or a picnic on the lounge floor (tv off) or outside; what matters is that the family are together and there are minimal distractions from the TV, phone, books, etc.

-Importance of Role-Modelling
+Importance of role-modelling

 Mealtimes together are also more than eating together as a family, it’s a good chance to model good behaviour.